The Rock Album: Content

 According to the album's executive producer David Coverdale, some songs "have been musically embellished where my co-producer Michael McIntyre, my new mixer Christopher Collier and I felt it appropriate or necessary to bring out the best in these songs."

 The Rock Album includes a new song, "Always the Same", originally recorded for the band's 2019 album Flesh & Blood.

+Commercial performance

+In the United States, The Rock Album sold 1,625 copies in the first week of release, and 500 copies on the following week.